brusq-RH/hands_on_tower_150621/2.2-cred/README.md

 * ORGANIZATION: Default
 * Click SAVE

-Go back to the Inventories list, there will now be two inventories, the Demo Inventory and the Workshop Inventory.
+Go back to the Inventories list.
 Open the Workshop Inventory and click the HOSTS button, the list will be empty since we have not added any hosts yet.

 So let’s add some hosts.
 First we need to have the list of all managed hosts which are accessible to you within this lab.
 These can be found in an Ansible inventory file on the Tower node, it was created during deployment of the environment.